Brixton Academy: Met calls for venue licence to be revoked after fatal crush

 A spokesperson for Lambeth Council confirmed it had received a licence review application from the Met.

-They added that in January Academy Music Group (AMG) was asked to "come up with workable changes" to the licence to "ensure no repeat of the tragic events of 15 December".
+They said AMG had been asked to "come up with workable changes" to the licence in January to "ensure no repeat of the tragic events of 15 December".

 AMG has since submitted a variation application, which will also be looked at by a council sub-committee.

-"There currently there are two outstanding applications in relation to the venue, the license variation and the license review," the council spokesperson said.
+"There currently are two outstanding applications in relation to the venue, the license variation and the license review," the council spokesperson said.

 "Lambeth Council will consider both in due course.”